 Guy Hollaway Architects

 Buxton Building Contractors

-Engaged by the client under a PCSA, Colorminium worked alongside the design team through the advancement of the design stages to to bring to life the reality of the architectural vision.
-Working from base principles of design, the scope of the early design works included structural design, bespoke fin design, acoustic, thermal and water-tightness design and development of the construction drawings ready for tender.
+The scope of the early design works included structural design, bespoke fin design, acoustic, thermal and water-tightness design and development of the construction drawings.

-Working closely with all stakeholders, the PCSA process enabled Colorminium to progress the design alongside the other key interfaces.
+Ensuring the design was progressed alongside the other key interfaces was important, as we worked closely with all stakeholders.
 A concrete frame building to the school hall required slab infills behind the solid zones, infilled with a conventional glazing system by others.
 Brick slips and stone cladding complete the wall build up with bronze anodised features tying the different elements together.

-The aspiration for the music hall façade is an inclined bespoke fin design, raking out from the primary structure and turning back over the roof line.
+The aspiration for the music hall facade was an inclined bespoke fin design, raking out from the primary structure and turning back over the roof line.
 With varying lengths and a changing inclination line, the setting out and modelling of this package was key to give the desired result.
-Unique aluminium extrusions with the fixing details designed into the back enable a modular construction reducing site work and ensuring quality on a very complex design.
+Unique aluminium extrusions with the fixing details designed into the back, enabled a modular construction which reduced site work and ensured quality on the very complex design.